PyChanyoung/Study/System Design/SystemDesign.md

 ### Rendezvous Hashing

 A type of hashing also coined **highest random weight** hashing.
 Allows for minimal re-distribution of mappings when a server goes down.

+### 부록
+Consistent Hashing
+A type of hashing that minimizes the number of keys that need to be remapped when a hash table gets resized.
+When you ever add/remove a server, consistent hashing maintains some level of consistency between hashes and their target buckets
+Method :
+1. Place the servers on a (conceptual) circle using a hashing function (e.g., with server names)
+2. Also, position the clients using a hashing function (e.g., IP address, HTTP requests, or usernames)
+3. Move in a clockwise/counterclockwise direction for each client, and the first server you encounter is going to be the server that your load balancer will reroute this client to.

+* where A, B, C, D are servers, and C1, C2, C3, C4 are clients

+Often used by load balancers to distribute traffic to servers It minimizes the number of requests that get forwarded to different servers when new servers are added or when existing servers are brought down.
+Rendezvous Hashing
+A type of hashing also coined highest random weight hashing Allows for minimal re-distribution of mappings when a server goes down SHA (Secure Hash Algorithms)
+A collection of cryptographic hash functions used in the industry SHA-3 is a popular choice to use in a system

 ### SHA